samschott/desktop-notifier/README.md

 asyncio.run(main())
 ```

-For convenience, the is also a synchronous method ``send_sync()`` to send notifications
+For convenience, there is also a synchronous method ``send_sync()`` to send
-which does not require a running asyncio loop:
+notifications without manually starting an asyncio event loop:

 ```Python
 notifier.send_sync(title="Hello world!", message="Sent from Python")